|

 “To begin the hunt for Gluttony, the words ‘Ostende mihi gulam in anima mea’ must be spoken.”

-Hellie popped up, scanning the room as if something had passed through, startling Gene and freezing my reading.
+Hellie popped up from her slumber, scanning the room as if something had passed through, startling Gene and ending my reading.

 “Did she hear a noise or something?”

-I shrugged.
-I had no clue.
-But no lie, Hellie’s response startled me.
+But no lie, Hellie’s response sent a chill through me.

 As I started to close Rules of the Black Arts for Advanced Users—totally over fairy tales—I noticed a marking at the bottom of Gula’s entry.
 What I saw made me stand in awe.